Inside the Systems

 Uninsured patients: Without negotiated rates, uninsured patients may be billed chargemaster prices.
 Some hospitals have financial assistance policies reducing bills for low-income patients.
 Others aggressively collect.
 Recent regulations require charity care policies, but implementation varies.

 Surprise billing: When out-of-network providers treat patients at in-network facilities, patients may receive large surprise bills.
-Recent federal legislation addresses emergency care but gaps remain for scheduled procedures.
+The No Surprises Act, effective January 2022, addresses emergency care and certain non-emergency situations at in-network facilities, but gaps remain for some scheduled procedures.

 Why Hospital Pricing Feels Arbitrary or Outrageous